Esri/wind-js/README.md

 ![Wind JS](https://f.cloud.github.com/assets/351164/2349895/36ba1c9a-a569-11e3-859d-5d753ea0898c.jpeg)

 This project is an experiment in client-side data processing and visualization.
-Most of the code in this projest is taken from https://github.com/cambecc/earth and has been re-purposed to support easier application to a variety of mapping APIs and Frameworks.
+Most of the code in this project is taken from https://github.com/cambecc/earth and has been re-purposed to support easier application to a variety of mapping APIs and Frameworks.

 ## How it works